-We are pleased to present Magento Community Edition 2.0.6.
+We are pleased to present Magento Open Source (formerly Community Edition) 2.0.6.
 This release includes security enhancements as well as several functional fixes and enhancements.

 2.0.6 contains important security updates.
 Please update to this version or use the latest available Magento version when starting a new project.

 Backward-incompatible changes are documented in Magento 2.0 Backward Incompatible Changes.

 - Varnish no longer returns a 400 bad request error message when clearing its cache.
 Previously, this issue occurred with Magento instances running on GoDaddy.

 - Starting with Magento 2.0.6, Magento provides a more flexible way for you to set file ownership and permissions.
 Instead of setting permissions explicitly, you only need to make sure files and directories are writable for installation.
 We provide different suggestions for doing this, depending on whether you access your Magento server with one user account (typical of shared hosting) or two user accounts (typical of private hosting or having your own server).
 After installation, to further restrict access to files and directories, you can optionally create a file named